MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - The media panel automatically resizes to fit the attached media, which optimizes for the [!include[pn-hololens](../includes/pn-hololens.md)] field of view.

-- The **Recent guides** list now reflects the user's recently opened guides.
+- The **Recent guides** list now shows only your recently opened guides.

 - Hologram stabilization is improved and optimized for HoloLens 2.